 With over 5 million Americans abusing stimulant drugs, such as Adderall, it's a clear indication that there is a serious problem happening at present.
 We're here to give you the lowdown on the facts you must know about this drug.

-We'll also answer questions like how long Adderall lasts in your body and what makes Adderall addictive.
+This blog from Transcend Recovery Community will also answer questions like how long Adderall lasts in your body and what makes Adderall addictive.
 Continue reading to find out more!